vijay-shankaranand/tp/docs/tutorials/TracingCode.md

      */
     public JsonSerializableAddressBook(ReadOnlyAddressBook source) {
         contacts.addAll(
-            source.getPersonList()
+            source.getContactList()
                   .stream()
-                  .map(JsonAdaptedPerson::new)
+                  .map(JsonAdaptedContact::new)
                   .collect(Collectors.toList()));
     }
     ```

-1. It appears that a `JsonAdaptedPerson` is created for each `Person` and then added to the `JsonSerializableAddressBook`.
+1. It appears that a `JsonAdaptedContact` is created for each `Contact` and then added to the `JsonSerializableAddressBook`.
    This is because regular Java objects need to go through an _adaptation_ for them to be suitable to be saved in JSON format.

 1. While you are stepping through the classes in the `Storage` component, here is the component's class diagram to help you understand how those classes fit into the structure of the component.<br>